The political institutions of Imperial China all took shape in ancient times, and were some of the most successful and durable in all world history.

 As well as commanderies, the founder of the Han dynasty was obliged to establish territories under hereditary kings.
-These were gradually brought within the administrative framework of the rest of the empire, eventually functioning almost exactly as commanderies.
+These were later reduced in number, and those that remind were gradually brought within the administrative framework of the rest of the empire.
+They were eventually almost indistinguishable from commanderies.

 Towards the end of Western Han Dynasty there were 120,285 officials in the administration.
 The need for able administrators led to the foundation of a central training institution in 3 BCE, where students were taught by scholars versed in Confucian ethics.

 In early Han times, an innovation of the greatest importance for the future was made.
 In order to ensure a high calibre of senior officials, commandery governors were called upon to recommend capable men in their areas for “fast track” promotion.
-The recommended candidates would then travel to the capital and be examined (sometimes by the emperor himself) to ensure that they were indeed suitable for high positions in the empire.
+The recommended candidates would then travel to the capital and be examined (sometimes by the emperor himself) to ensure that they were indeed suitable for high office in the empire.

-In this it succeeded to a remarkable extent.
-It was a completely unique system of government in the world at this time; no other state was administered by a hierarchy of appointed officials who held office so entirely on their merits.
-It was only towards the end of the dynasty that the quality of administration declined sharply.
+In this it succeeded to a remarkable extent, for a pre-modern state.
+It was a completely unique system of government in the world at this time; no other state was administered by a hierarchy of appointed officials who held office mostly on their merits.
+It was only towards the end of the Han dynasty that the quality of administration declined sharply.

 Law codes began appearing in China at least from 536 BCE, when the government of the state of Zheng issued a code of laws, the first to be mentioned in Chinese history.

 The Han emperors based their law code on the Qin’s, but made the law codes more humane.
-Even so, the code was till very harsh indeed by modern standards.
+Even so, the code was still very harsh indeed by modern standards.
 The death penalty could involve cutting in two at the waist.
 Lesser crimes were punishable by the amputation of nose or feet, or castration; hard labour in state service was common for more minor offences.

 In contrast to the rigid Qin code, the Han code was designed to reflect the Confucian idea that all actions are relative – there is no absolute wrongdoing.
 All crimes should thus be judged accordingly.
 Whereas under the Qin killing a person would have automatically meant the death penalty, for example, under the Han it depended on who had done the killing and who was killed: if a son had killed a father, even by accident, the death penalty must be invoked; if a father killed a son, he would be unlucky to be found guilty of any crime.